 Obviously, this recipe is only useful in the specific situation where you're out of chili powder but you have plenty of those other five ingredients.

-Even so, I think it's illuminating to see what chili powder is, what ingredients it's made up of, and in what proportions.
+Even so, it may be illuminating to see what chili powder is, what ingredients it's made up of, and in what proportions.

 As you can see, the single most prominent ingredient is cumin.
-Together, the cumin and garlic powder make up fully half the recipe.
+Together, the cumin and garlic powder make up fully half of the mixture.
 What you can conclude from that is that chili powder is not especially hot.
-If you want your chili or tacos what have you to have a kick, chili powder alone is not going to be the primary source of heat.
+Thus, chili powder alone is not going to be the primary source of heat in your chili or tacos.
 It's more like warmth.

 Of course, if you make your own chili powder, you can make it as hot as you want.
 Bear in mind, however, that some recipes call for chili powder PLUS additional cayenne, so you might have to make some modifications.